Millions (2004 film): Production

 In a 2014 interview, Boyle stated that, had he and Cottrell-Boyce been more confident, they would have made the film as a musical, with the characters singing and dancing.
 Boyle was interested in having Noel Gallagher write original songs for the film.

 Release

 Home media

 Millions was released on DVD on 1 November 2005.
 The film is also available on Disney+ after its launch on 12 November 2019.

 Box office

 The film was a modest box office success, earning £7,830,074.88 worldwide despite a limited release to just 340 theatres, contending with Steven Spielberg's War of the Worlds.
 Around £3,987,642.22 of the final box office was received in the UK alone.

 Critical reception

-Millions received very positive reviews, earning an 88% "Certified Fresh" approval rating on the review aggregate website Rotten Tomatoes based on 161 reviews, with an average rating of 7.40/10.
+Millions received positive reviews, earning an 88% approval rating on the review aggregate website Rotten Tomatoes based on 161 reviews, with an average rating of 7.40/10.
 The critical consensus calls the film "a charming children fable even adults can enjoy."
-On Metacritic, the film holds a score of 74 out of 100 based on reviews from 33 critics, indicating "generally favourable reviews".
+On Metacritic, the film holds a score of 74 out of 100 based on reviews from 33 critics.